“This post may contain affiliate links. Please read my disclosure for more info.

 Martha says the main reason people seek coaching is change.
 “Either they’re in the middle of change and don’t know what to expect, or they need to change and can’t make it happen.”

-Here’s the part that jumped out at me: She says, “Self-coaching is what I teach coaches and clients to do.
+“Self-coaching is what I teach coaches and clients to do.
 That’s the goal.
 We each have the ability to learn wisdom, and as we learn wisdom, we become our own counselor, and we start using the experience as our teacher.
 And then we’re home free.”

 So even one of the most successful life coaches in the country says that with some knowledge, comes wisdom about ourselves – and the ability to coach ourselves.